All Episodes

 You've all seen this woman's picture on the news.

-It's uh just I mean, this is Florida woman accused of using aliases to adopt eleven New York children, received as much as two million dollars in child welfare payments even as she starved, bound, and abused them.
+Florida woman accused of using aliases to adopt 11 New York children received as much as $2 million in child welfare payments even as she starved, bound, and abused them.

 I didn't think this was possible.

-I did not think women were capable of this is what I have been told as a man in my life in this country.
+This is what I have been told as a man in my life in this country.

 Only men do things like men are the predators.

-Starved, bound and abused them.
+Starved, bound, and abused them.

-Investigators initially believed that Judith Leakin, 62, had adopted nine children, but authorities in New York said Tuesday she'd adopted eleven.
+Investigators initially believed that Judith Leakin, 62, had adopted nine children, but authorities in New York said Tuesday she'd adopted 11 in all from New York City's foster care system between 93 and 96.

 I keep hearing how hard it is to adopt babies in this country.